stellar/js-stellar-base/docs/learn/base-examples.md

 var account = new Account(rootKeypair.address(), 46316927324160);
 var transaction = new TransactionBuilder(account)
   .addOperation(Operation.setOptions({
-    thresholds: {
-      weight: 1, // master key weight
+    masterWeight: 1, // master key weight
-      low: 1,
+    lowThreshold: 1,
-      medium: 2, // a payment is medium threshold
+    medThreshold: 2, // a payment is medium threshold
-      high: 2 // make sure to have enough weight to add up to the high threshold!
+    highThreshold: 2 // make sure to have enough weight to add up to the high threshold!
-    }
   }))
   .addSigner(rootKeypair)
   .build();